Skip to content

 jule

-Prints arguments to w by default formatting.
-See documentation of format function for formatting.
+Prints arguments to w with default formatting.
+See documentation of the [Sprint] function for formatting.
+Forwards exceptions, if any.

 Fprintln